AGM & Conference

 CALL FOR RESOLUTIONS

-OCSOA individual members are invited to submit resolutions for consideration at the AGM Business Meeting on Thursday, April 20, 2023, at 1:00 p.m.
-ET.
+OCSOA individual members are invited to submit resolutions for consideration at the AGM Business Meeting on Thursday, April 25, 2024.

 Vice President,